Get Access to 250+ Online Classes

 Q. When Does the Lender Not Invoke the Due on Sale Clause?

-The lender has discretion to invoke the clause.
+The lender has the discretion to invoke the clause.

 Q. How Does a Due on Sale Clause Affect Seller Financing?